-In these terms, r{rup} (km) is a rupture distance and defined as the closest distance to the fault rupture, and M_i is moment magnitude for ith event.
+In these terms, $r{rup}$ (km) is a rupture distance and defined as the closest distance to the fault rupture, and $M_i$ is moment magnitude for i th event .
 The finite-fault geometry causes the average distance from the observation point to the fault to introduce extended-source effects, since at any point we cannot be close to the entire fault plane.
 This implies that there is a pseudo-depth (effective focal depth), which will appear to be the source of radiation if it is treated as a point-source model.
-Thus, the distance measure R{ij} includes a magnitude dependence to illustrate the effect of the extended source on the shape of the attenuation curve based on a pseudo-depth, which is given by Campbell and Bozorgnia (2003):
+Thus, the distance measure $R{ij}$ includes a magnitude-dependence to illustrate the effect of the extended-source on the shape of the attenuation curve based on a pseudo-depth which is given by (Campbell and Bozorgnia, 2003)

-$$R{ij} = \sqrt{r{rup}^2 + (\theta_5 \exp[\theta_6 M_i + \theta_7 (8.5 - M_i)^{2.5}])^2}.$$ (14)
+$$R{ij} = \sqrt{r{rup}^2 + \left(\theta_5 \exp\left[\theta_6 M_i + \theta_7 (8.5 - M_i)^{2.5}\right]\right)^2}$$ (14)

 Seismogenic depth of 3 km is also used to measure rupture distance from hypocentral distance.
-Finding the best-fitting curve with changing regression functional forms by using the previous algorithms (e.g., Joyner and Boore 1993, Chen and Tsai 2002) often involves solving a complicated and large-scale minimization problem.
-Constructing derivatives of Equation 13 with respect to regression coefficients and using more random factors are the main problems in these algorithms.
-The HGA is used directly to determine the unknown regression coefficients in Equation 13.
+Finding the best fitting curve with changing regression functional forms by using the previous algorithms, (e.g., Joyner and Boore, 1993; Chen and Tsai, 2002) often involves solving a complicated and large scale minimization problem.
+Constructing derivatives of equation (13) with respect to regression coefficients and using more random factors are the main problems in these algorithms.
+The HGA is used directly to determine the unknown regression coefficients in equation (13).
 In this way transition points are incorporated in a fitted curve simply as the boundary points between adjacent predictive equations.
-The HGA parameters are the same as those used in the first example (Table 3).
-The final result is the best estimate of the coefficients that fits the predicted model to the ground motion data set.
-The regression coefficients are estimated as 4.2298, 0.7699, -0.0252, -1.501, -0.5571, 0.3495, -0.0069, -0.0032, 0.0094, 1.2125,-0.7826, 0.0003, and 0.0001 for θ_1 through θ{13} , respectively.
-The standard deviations are estimated to be σ_e =0.1995 and σ_r =0.1875.
-The result of the ground motion values for an earthquake of magnitude 5.5 is compared with the previously mentioned methods as shown in Figure 9.
+The HGA parameters are the same as those that used in the first example (Table 3).
+The final result is the best estimate of the coefficients that fits the predicted model to the ground-motion dataset.
+The regression coefficients are estimated as 4.2298, 0.7699, -0.0252, -1.501, -0.5571, 0.3495, -0.0069, -0.0032, 0.0094, 1.2125, -0.7826, 0.0003, and 0.0001 for $\theta_1$ through $\theta{13}$ , respectively.
+The standard deviations are estimated to be $\sigma_e = 0.1995$ and $\sigma_r = 0.1875$ .
+The result of the ground-motion values for an earthquake of magnitude 5.5 is compared with the previously mentioned methods as shown in Figure 9.
 The average focal depth of 10 km is used to convert various distances to the horizontal distance.
-The discrepancy in ground motions between Equations
+The discrepancy in ground motions between equations (13) and (10) is significant at short distances and at distances above 100 km.
+Therefore, the selection of predictive equation is a crucial factor in the magnitude-distance ranges that are significant to seismic hazard analysis.